 Nexus-e: Integrated Energy Systems Modelling Platform

-The decision to realize the Swiss Energy Strategy 2050 has wide-ranging implications for the entire energy-economic system.
-Models can enable system thinking.
-However, combining interdisciplinary models is complex and research on modelling the interactions between different components of the system is limited.
+The decision to realize the Swiss Energy Strategy 2050, but also shocks such as the Russian attack on Ukraine, have wide-ranging implications for the entire energy-economic system.
+Models can enable system thinking, however, combining interdisciplinary models to study the interactions between different parts of the energy system is challenging.

 In the future, we aim to expand the Nexus-e platform by connecting more groups and researchers at ETH Zurich, collaborating with other universities and industry partners, and adding new modules to the platform, for example, to include the electrification of the transportation and building sectors.

 Nexus-e is one of four research projects currently coordinated by the Energy Science Center.